ajxs/ajxs-elf-as/STYLEGUIDE.md

 **Rule:** Observe `const` correctness at all times.

+**Rule:** Provide initial values for declared variables where possible.

 **Rule:** Only create a single variable per line.
 **Rationale:** Resolves ambiguity of asterix position when declaring multiple pointer variables on a single line.
 Ensures a predictable standard for documentation of variables.